open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/user-guide.md

 A typical configuration folder will contain simulation models (FMUs) and configuration files.
 Connections between models and initialization values are configured through the files "OspSystemStructure.xml" or "SystemStructure.ssd".
 If your configuration directory contains both ("OspSystemStructure.xml" and a "SystemStructure.ssd"), the .xml file will be prioritized.
-If you would like to load your simulation with the connections as defined on the "SystemStructure.ssd" file, include it in the path (Example: C:\cse-demos\dp-ship\SystemStructure.ssd)
+If you would like to load your simulation with the connections as defined on the "SystemStructure.ssd" file, include it in the path (Example: C:\cosim-demos\dp-ship\SystemStructure.ssd)

 [back to top](./user-guide#user-guide)